-At the first hint of fall, Caribbean spiny lobsters form a long chain.
-As many as 50 lobsters may join together.
-They use their antennae to touch the backs of the lobsters ahead of them.
+The winter storms are on their way.
+Caribbean spiny lobsters form a long chain.
+With their antennae, they touch the backs of the lobsters ahead of them.
 It’s time for their annual journey, or migration.

-Before winter, these lobsters leave shallow waters.
+Before winter begins, these lobsters leave shallow waters.
 They seek out deeper, warmer water.
 Here, the waves are less choppy.
-The ocean floor is still, and food is more plentiful.
+The ocean floor is still.
+Food is more plentiful.

 We know that many animals migrate.
-They move from place to place, often at certain times or seasons.
+They move from place to place, often at specific times or seasons.
 Why?
 To search for food or for places to breed.
-But what triggers their urge to move?
+What drives these lobsters to move?

-The shorter days of fall and a sharp drop in water temperatures send the lobsters on their way.
-They use their knowledge of the underwater landscape to move.
-But they are also guided by Earth's magnetic field.
+There is a sharp drop in water temperatures.
+This sends the lobsters on their way.
+They know the underwater landscape.
+But they are also guided by Earth’s magnetic field.

-Some animal species have small particles of magnetite in their brains.
-This magnetic mineral may react with Earth’s magnetic field.
-Scientists think the mineral may activate nerves and send messages to the brain to help animals find their way.
+How?
+Some animals have small particles of a magnetic mineral in their brains.
+This mineral may react to Earth’s magnetic field.
+It may activate nerves and send messages to the brain that help animals know which direction to go.

 Caribbean spiny lobsters link together when they migrate across the ocean floor.